 – Cut the kitchen waste into pieces of maximum 5 x 5cm.

-– Divide a small amount of Bokashi starter onto the grid of the Bokashi container.
+– Divide a small amount of Bokashi bran onto the grid of the Bokashi container.

 – Place a layer of approx. 5 cm of fresh kitchen waste in the container.

-– Sprinkle another handful of Bokashi starter on the kitchen waste and press everything firmly.
+– Sprinkle another handful of Bokashi bran on the kitchen waste and press everything firmly.

 – Close the Bokashi container securely with the lid.